wences-sanchez/Knowledge-Base/pages/Puppet 5 Beginner's Guide (highlights).md

 		- -
 	- 9. Managing files with templates
 		- -
-		- Example of syntax of templates in Puppet #card
+		- Example of syntax of templates in Puppet #car
 			- The following example shows what these markers look like (aws_credentials.epp):

 			  aws_access_key_id = <%= $aws_access_key %>